MrSethT/jeopardy/README.md

 1. Desgined to be run in IIS, but can be run in any web server
 2. Clone or download the repository
+3. Edit the `game.json` file to add or modify your own game board
-3. Open the `jeopardy.html` file in a web browser
+4. Open the `jeopardy.html` file in a web browser
-4. Enjoy!
+5. Enjoy!